runningstream/blog.runningstream.net/content/post/disinvited-by-user-agent-windows.md

 ---
-title: "Disinvited by User Agent Retry - Windows"
+title: "Dis-invited by User Agent Retry - Windows"
 #author: "Author Name"
 description: "The capture of that which eluded me previously"
 #cover: "/img/cover.jpg"